If you want to know what Agmatine is, how it works, and how it can potentially benefit you, then you want to read this article.

 - reduce pain

-The truth is, many of the claims made by supplement companies are tenuous at best.
+The truth is, many of the claims made by supplement companies about what Agmatine is capable of are tenuous at best.
 With regards to how Agmatine may impact exercise specifically, there are literally no studies.

 Not even in rodents…